Michael Borgstede

-Michael Borgstede (born December 27, 1976 at Thuine in Lower Saxony), is a German harpsichordist and organist.
+Michael Borgstede (born December 27, 1976) is a German harpsichordist and organist.
 He is also a journalist, being Middle East correspondent for the Frankfurter Allgemeine Sonntagszeitung.
-He resides in Tel Aviv.
+He was born at Thuine in Lower Saxony and resides in Tel Aviv.

 While a student at the Royal Conservatory of The Hague, Borgstede won the Ben Weber Award and the York Early Music Competition.
 He has since appeared with the early-music group Musica ad Rhenum as well as a soloist.

 He is a recording artist and a published author: Leben in Israel: Alltag im Ausnahmezustand.
 Herbig, München 2008, ISBN 978-3-7766-2553-0, on the ethnic diversity of Israeli society.